 Filamentous algae (Spirogyra en Mougeotia), photographed with the Samsung Galaxy A3 using 2x digital zoom.
 Zeiss Neofluar 63/1.25 objective with Zeiss Kpl12.5x eyepiece.

 Eyepiece cameras are convenient to use because they have the same diameter as an eyepiece.
 You can simply slide them into the viewing tubus of the microscope.
 Eyepiece cameras often do not contain any optical elements and only a sensor is present.
 This means that the image formed by the microscope objective is directly projected onto the sensor.
-This can be a problem for objectives with a finite mechanical tube length.
-The image of many objectives with a finite mechanical tube length still contains residual errors that are being removed by the eyepiece.
+This can be a problem for objectives that are calculated for a finite mechanical tube length.
+The image of many objectives calculated for a finite mechanical tube length still contains residual errors that are being removed by the eyepiece.
 Because the eyepiece camera replaces the eyepiece and no compensation takes place, there may be residual errors in the image.
 This will be more problematic with better corrected objectives and higher power achromats.
 The low power achromats don't need much compensation from an eyepiece, so these objectives will give the most aberration-free images with an eyepiece camera.
 With better corrected objectives and higher power achromats, only the centre of the image will be more or less free of chromatic aberrations.
 So, it's still possible to make decent pictures of small objects lying in the centre of the field of view with these objectives.
 The following pictures were made with a BRESSER MikrOkular Full HD eyepiece camera, a cheap camera with a small sensor.
-Despite of it's low price, this camera is fairly usable.
-A disadvantage is that only a very small part of the field of view is recorded and that the final magnification is quite large.
-At the same time, it also has an advantage: the whole surface of the sensor is being used for a small fraction of the field of view.
+The sensor has a size of 5.86 x 3.28 mm (similar to the chips in most smartphones) and the camera has 2 Mp.
+You can't expect high quality images with these specifications, but then again, you don't pay much for this camera.
+A major disadvantage of cameras like these is that only a very small part of the field of view is recorded and that the final (empty) magnification is high.
+Yet, when using low power objectives it is actually better that a small part of the microscopic field is captured because more pixels will be available for the subject that's being imaged.
+With low power objectives, more pixels are needed.
+A camera like this is best used for photographing and filming organisms that occupy only a small part of the field of view, such as protists and the like.

 Stained slide of a stem, photographed with a BRESSER MikrOkular Full HD eyepiece camera.
 This camera has no internal optics.
+Shown at the right, the field of view as seen through an eyepiece with a field number of 18.
+The rectangle shows the tiny part that is captured with this eyepiece camera.
 Objective: Zeiss-Winkel 10/0.25.

-With an eyepiece camera without internal optics, better results are obtained when using infinity optics.
+When using an eyepiece camera without compensating optics, better results are obtained with microscopes that have infinity optics.
 With infinity optics, the image formed by the objective and tube-lens is already fully corrected and doesn't need compensation from an eyepiece.
 The next image was made with a Zeiss Axiostar (a microscope with infinity optics) by replacing one of the eyepieces in the bino-tube with the eyepiece camera.
+In this case, there is still only a very small part of the field of view being captured.

 Cells of a moss, photographed with the BRESSER MikrOkular Full HD eyepiece camera on the Zeiss Axiostar.
 Objective: CP-Achromat 40/0.65.